Medical Debt Strategies

 We can recommend an attorney that specializes in defending debt collection actions.
 Filing an answer to the complaint lets the creditor know further collection efforts will be costly.
 If necessary, as a last resort, we can refer you to a bankruptcy attorney to review what you can do to protect your property.

-• Unlimited phone consultation for 30 days to answer questions and provide guidance;
+• Unlimited phone consultations for 30 days to answer questions and provide the guidance you need.

-• Referrals to medical debt advocates who can review your medical bills to eliminate errors and excessive charges and to file appeals of insurance denials;
+• Referrals to medical debt advocates who can review your medical bills to eliminate errors and excessive charges and negotiate the amount of the bill.
+They are also experts in appealing insurance denials of coverage.

-• Referrals to attorneys to stop harassment by debt collectors or represent you if a lawsuit has been filed; and
+• Referrals to attorneys to stop harassment by debt collectors or represent you if a lawsuit has been filed.

 Disclaimer

-Our mission is to provide the information, and connect you with the help you need, to eliminate your medical debt.
-Our services are not intended nor should they be considered to be legal advice.
+Our goal is to help with guidance to eliminate your medical debt.
+We do not provide debt negotiation services.
+Further, our services are not intended nor should they be considered to be legal advice.